 -The couple (and wedding party) are able to spend more time with family/guests during the cocktail hour

--Hair and make-up are still fresh for photos, since most are able to be shot prior to the ceremony
+-Hair and make-up are still fresh for all other group photos, since most are then able to be shot prior to the ceremony

 -You may have always dreamed of that first “moment” of walking down the aisle